-2. Scan and email to the form relevant officer.
+2. Scan and email the form to firstname.lastname@example.org or

-3. Drop the completed form at the Marine Rescue Base.
+3. Drop the completed form at the Marine Rescue Base, Bribie Island

 At the earliest opportunity you will be contacted for an orientation meeting to confirm your application and further explain the process.